opencog/atomese-simd/Design-C.md

 represent a processing element.
 The map from this to the SIMD Atomese is unclear.

-There's a recurrng confusion in my thinking: confusing `Sections`, which represent general jigsaws, and `RuleLink`s, which are specific jigsaws that are natural processing elements for flows.
+There's a recurring confusion in my thinking: confusing `Sections`, which represent general jigsaws, and `RuleLink`s, which are specific jigsaws that are natural processing elements for flows.
 They are similar, but not the same, and the similarity is the source of the confusion.
 The